Deep tech

 Deep technology (deep tech (Note: Also stylized as DeepTech)) is a classification of organization, or more typically startup company, with the expressed objective of providing technology solutions based on substantial scientific or engineering challenges.
-They present challenges requiring lengthy research and development, and large capital investment before successful commercialization.
+They focus on challenges requiring lengthy research and development, and large capital investment before successful commercialization.
 Their primary risk is technical risk, while market risk is often significantly lower due to the clear potential value of the solution to society.
-The underlying scientific or engineering problems being solved by deep tech (and hard tech companies) generate valuable intellectual property and are hard to reproduce.
+The underlying scientific or engineering problems being solved by deep tech (and hard tech companies) generate valuable intellectual property which is hard to reproduce.

 Definition

 The term "deep tech" has been present for decades, representing R&D divisions at major defense and telecommunications corporations such as Raytheon Technologies, Lockheed Martin's Skunk Works, and Bell Labs, to the more modern definition which increasingly includes companies found in the venture capital ecosystem or awardees of the Small Business Innovation Research (SBIR) program, a U.S. government program, coordinated by the Small Business Administration, that provides $2.5 Billion annually to small, U.S.-owned companies who compete for funding to develop and commercialize disruptive technologies.
 Deep tech doesn't refer to innovation itself, but to a category of startup companies that develop new products based “on scientific discovery or meaningful engineering innovation”.

-Hard Tech, which sometimes is used as a similar term to deeptech, refers to deeptech that mainly focuses on tangible products that require sophisticated engineering and manufacturing.
+Hard Tech, which is sometimes used as a similar term to deep tech, refers to deep tech that mainly focuses on tangible products that require sophisticated engineering and manufacturing.

 According to year 2019 research by the Boston Consulting Group and Hello Tomorrow, a French nonprofit that supports deep technology, the most prominent deep tech fields included advanced materials, advanced manufacturing, artificial intelligence, machine learning, biotechnology, blockchain, robotics, photonics, aerospace and space technology, electronics (including semiconductor manufacturing), cyber threat intelligence, fusion power and quantum computing.
-Global private investment in those fields increased more than 20% a year from 2015, and reached almost $18 billion in 2018.
+Global private investment in those fields increased by more than 20% a year from 2015, and reached almost $18 billion in 2018.
 Possible fields for deep tech application include agriculture, life sciences, chemistry, aerospace and green energy.

-In business context, deep tech has three key attributes: potential for impact, a long time to reach market-ready maturity, and substantial requirement for capital.
+In the business context, deep tech has three main attributes: potential for impact, a long time to reach market-ready maturity, and substantial requirement for capital.